-Procurement by micro-purchases is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold (Section 200.67 Micro-purchase).
-To the extent practicable the non-Federal entity must distribute micro-purchases equitably among qualified suppliers.
-Micro-purchases may be awarded without soliciting competitive quotations if the non-Federal entity considers the price to be reasonable.
-The threshold is \$10,000.
+Procurement by micro-purchases is the acquisition of supplies or services, the aggregate amount of which does not exceed \$10,000.
+To the extent practicable micro-purchases must be distributed equitably among qualified suppliers.
+Micro-purchases may be awarded without soliciting competitive quotations if the prices are considered to bereasonable.